 - Tampere University of Applied Sciences

-Additionally, Finland has 14 typical universities.
-Their competitive advantage is that if you complete your Bachelor’s at a university you’re automatically admitted for a Master’s without needing to reapply.
+Additionally, Finland has 14 traditional universities.
+Their competitive advantage is that if you complete your Bachelor’s at a university, you’re automatically admitted for a Master’s without needing to re-apply.
 How cool is that!

 How to apply to a Finnish university?

 The university application process in Finland is straightforward, so you won’t get lost in a paper trail.
-Applications for a Bachelor’s programme typically requires:
+Applications for a Bachelor’s programme typically require: